math-nao/isis/README.md

 ## Multiple assertions

 All assertions can be combined in one call.
-Assert fail if one them fail.
+Assert fail if one of them fail.

 ``` js
     var is = require('isis');